gushenweiz/scCAEs/results/scCAEs/params/README.md

-This folder is used to store network parameters
+This folder is used to save network parameters